lunarc/lunarc_docs/docs/aurora_modules.md

 do, if

  * You load a module
- * The lunarc team installs another version of the software
+ * The LUNARC team installs another version of the software

-So if you require a specific version, the Lunarc team strongly recommends to not rely on defaults, but explicitly specify the version you are after.
+So if you require a specific version, the LUNARC team strongly recommends to not rely on defaults, but explicitly specify the version you are after.